Luftare/shadow/README.md

 - draw rectangle around game field to shadow layer
 - server shrinks the zone in interval and sends zone size to clients
 - a rectangle is displayed around the game field
+- bug: long delayed buffer playback does not remaining positions left and needs to jump to first available position in buffer